open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 BNO055 Configuration
 ----------------------

-BNO055 is an Inertial Measurement Unit (IMU) that can be used to stream data from the ONIX acquisition system.
-The BNO IMU provides 9 degrees of freedom (9-DOF) data, including orientation, acceleration, gravity, and temperature data, which can be used for various analyses.
+BNO055 is an Inertial Measurement Unit (IMU) device that can be used to stream realtime orientation data from the headstage, and to drive active commutation without a torque measurement.

 Currently there are no settings available for the BNO055 IMU in the ONIX Source plugin.
 The device can be enabled or disabled by clicking the "Enable/Disable" button in the BNO055 tab.
 When enabled, the BNO055 IMU will stream data to the GUI, and the data can be visualized in the GUI's main control panel.
-The BNO055 IMU data will be streamed as a separate data stream, and can be visualized using the "LFP Viewer" plugin.
+All BNO055 IMU data will be streamed as a single data stream, and can be visualized using the "LFP Viewer" plugin.

 All channels from the BNO055 IMU will be streamed, and there are no options to select which channels to